airbytehq/airbyte/docs/faq/data-loading.md

 There are two Github issues about this limitation: [Issue #3942](https://github.com/airbytehq/airbyte/issues/3942) and [Issue #3943](https://github.com/airbytehq/airbyte/issues/3943).

+## Help, Airbyte is hanging/taking a long time to discover my source's schema!

+This usually happens for database sources that contain a lot of tables.
+This should resolve itself in half an hour or so.

+If the source contains more than 6k tables, see the [above question](#there-is-a-limit-of-how-many-tables-one-connection-can-handle).

+There is a known issue with [Oracle databases](https://github.com/airbytehq/airbyte/issues/4944).

 ## **I see you support a lot of connectors – what about connectors Airbyte doesn’t support yet?**

 You can either: